learn-co-curriculum/react-hooks-component-props-mini-project/README.md

   min read".
 If the article takes 7 minute, you should display "☕️☕️ 7 min read".

-If the article takes more than 30 minutes to read:
+If the article takes 30 minutes or longer to read:

 - For every 10 minutes (rounded up to the nearest 10), display a bento box emoji.
 For example, if the article takes 35 minutes to read, you should